 My parents never purchased fish from the supermarket, like fish sticks or any other variety.
 It always came from fishing trips that my dad would take instead, or it would be gifted when my uncle would head to Alaska for a larger trip.
-While there is plenty of seafood available in the supermarket today, I try hard to make sustainable and healthy choices for my kids.
-This means if we want to enjoy fish in the coming months, we need to have a few set aside in the freezer for then.
+While plenty of seafood is available in the supermarket today, I try hard to make sustainable and healthy choices for my kids.
+If we want to enjoy fish in the coming months, we need to set aside a few in the freezer for then.
 We buy Alaska salmon direct from a fisherman who comes to our local farmers market from Alaska every year around this time.
 In the past, we’ve received a few here and there from friends and relatives who go on fishing trips.

-But if you have a stock of fish in the freezer, there’s the business of thawing and then cooking, which, frankly, I’m not very good at.
-I tend to forget to take them out beforehand, and then I’m left with partially frozen fish or, worse, completely frozen and I need a quick meal.
+But if you have a stock of fish in the freezer, there’s the business of thawing and then cooking, which I’m not very good at.
+I tend to forget to take them out beforehand, and then I’m left with partially frozen fish or, worse, completely frozen, and I need a quick meal.